9th June 2020

-Important changes have been made to playing golf at Tanunda Pines effective immediately.
+Important changes have been made to playing golf at Tanunda Pines effective from Saturday 25th April.

 The Federal Government continues to advise people in high risk categories to stay at home in the current circumstances.
 Members and Visitors are free to choose whether they play golf but we remind you to consider your own personal risk factors including age and health.

-We must also reiterate the changes that were brought in last week,
+We must also reiterate the changes that have been in place for the past few weeks,

 On the golf course the greenkeepers have turned the cups upside down in the hole and the flagstick is NOT to be removed under any circumstances, with this we have implemented a temporary local rule - When you are putting only, if your ball strikes the base of the flag or the cup and bounces out of the hole, your ball is to be considered holed.
 We have removed all rakes from bunkers, the best way to smooth the surface after your shot is either by using your clubhead or your foot.
 We have now changed all bunkers to be a preferred lie, this will mean you can place your ball no nearer the hole within 1 club length of the original position, but still in the bunker, for no penalty.
 You will also notice on the practice putting green we have removed all flagsticks from the holes.

 We would like to thank everyone of you for your understanding during this difficult time and hope to see you out here for a round of golf soon.